dendronhq/dendron-site/vault/dendron.topic.publishingv2.quickstart.publishing-your-site.md

 ### Pre-requisites
 - This assumes you have a github repository.
-    - If not, you can create an account on [github](https://github.com/)
+    - If not, you can create one [here](https://github.com/new) from your existing workspace

 ### Create a github repo
 - Follow the instructions [here](https://pages.github.com/) to create a repository named `{username}.github.io` where `{username}` is your username on Github